tessercat/daoistic-book/daoistic.md

 weakens the will,
 strengthens the bone.

-It makes sure people
+Makes sure people
 don't suspect anything,
 don't expect anything.

-It makes sure leaders
+Makes sure leaders
 know not to interfere,
 not to allow it,
 and nothing more.